Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Introduction

 \section{Introduction}

-Neural networks have shown impressive results in many fields but fail to provide well-calibrated uncertainty estimates, which are essential in applications associated with risk, such as healthcare \citep{uncertaintymedicalML,medicineBDL} or finance \citep{analystRecommendationBML,wong2023MLinFin}.
-Bayesian neural networks (BNNs) offer to combine the scalability and predictive performance of neural networks with principled uncertainty modeling by explicitly capturing epistemic uncertainty, i.e., uncertainty resulting from finite training data.
-While the choice of prior in the Bayesian framework strongly affects the uncertainty estimates later obtained from the posterior, specifying informative priors on BNN weights has proven difficult and is hypothesized to have limited their practical applicability \citep{knoblauch2019generalized,cinquin2021pathologies,tran2022NeedGoodfuncpriorforBNNs}.
-For instance, the default isotropic Gaussian prior, which is often chosen for tractability rather than for the beliefs it carries \citep{knoblauch2019generalized}, is known to have pathological behavior in some cases \citep{tran2022NeedGoodfuncpriorforBNNs}.
+Neural networks have shown impressive results in many fields but fail to provide well-calibrated uncertainty estimates, which are essential in applications associated with risk, such as healthcare \citep{medicineBDL} or finance \citep{analystRecommendationBML}.
+Bayesian neural networks (BNNs) offer to combine the scalability and predictive performance of neural networks with principled uncertainty modeling by explicitly capturing epistemic uncertainty, which results from finite training data.
+While the choice of prior strongly affects posterior uncertainties, specifying informative priors on BNN weights has proven difficult and is hypothesized to have limited their practical applicability \citep{knoblauch2019generalized,tran2022NeedGoodfuncpriorforBNNs}.
+For instance, the default isotropic Gaussian prior, which is often chosen for tractability rather than for the beliefs it carries \citep{knoblauch2019generalized}, is known to have pathological behavior in some cases \citep{cinquin2021pathologies,tran2022NeedGoodfuncpriorforBNNs}.
 A promising approach to solve this issue is to place priors directly on the function represented by the BNN instead of the weights.
-While being technically more challenging, function-space priors allow incorporating interpretable knowledge into the inference, for instance enabling the use of the extensive Gaussian Process (GP) literature to improve prior selection and design \citep{williams2006gaussian}.
+Function-space priors allow incorporating interpretable knowledge, for instance using the Gaussian Process (GP) literature to improve prior design and selection \citep{williams2006gaussian}.